prashant-ramcharan/courgette-jvm/README.md

 * **excludeFeatureFromRerun** : If set, Courgette will prevent features from re-running when it fails.
     * _Example: If `excludeFeatureFromRerun = {Feature1.feature}` and `Feature1.feature` and `Feature2.feature` both fail, Courgette will not re-run `Feature1.feature` but will re-run `Feature2.feature`.
 This is useful when you need to prevent a specific feature or scenario from re-running._

+* **excludeTagFromRerun** : If set, Courgette will prevent features and scenarios from re-running on failure when it finds a matching Cucumber tag.
+    * _Example: If `excludeTagFromRerun = {@stable}` and a test tagged with `@stable` fails, Courgette will not re-run that specific test but will continue to re-run other failing tests._

 * **rerunAttempts** : The number of re-run attempts for a failed scenario. (_rerunFailedScenarios must be set to true_)